csd4ni3l/chaos-protocol/README.md

-Chaos Protocol is a simulation game which has randomly generated rules each time you launch it which apply to objects.
+Chaos Protocol is a simulation game where you have a rule engine and objects, which you can apply rules to!
+By default, the game launches with random rules.
+Basically a framework of sorts, which can even be random!